VladKopanev/zio-saga/README.md

 `compensate` pairs request IO with compensating action IO and returns a new `Saga` object which then you can compose with other
 `Sagas`.
-To materialize `Saga` object to `ZIO` when it's complete we need to use `transact` method.
+To materialize `Saga` object to `ZIO` when it's complete it is required to use `transact` method.

-As you can see with `ZIO-SAGA` the process of building your own Sagas is really simple.
+As you can see with `ZIO-SAGA` the process of building your Sagas is greatly simplified comparably to ad-hoc solutions.
 ZIO-Sagas are composable, boilerplate-free and intuitively understandable for people that aware of Saga pattern.
+This library let you compose transaction steps both in sequence and in parallel, this feature gives you more powerful control over transaction execution.

 # Additional capabilities